andychuong/food_seen/README.md

 # Food Seen
-Full stack application where users can sign in using OAuth(GitHub) to create posts about where you can find free food.
+Full stack application where users can sign in using OAuth(GitHub) to create posts about finding free food and where businesses can promote events under the guise of free food.

 # Installation
 * npm install
+* for local testing install psql db 'foodspot-dev'
 * knex migrate:latest
 * Check for a listening server with 'npm test' to run nodemon